King's Quest I: Collections

-Both versions of King's Quest I have been released in assorted collections beginning with the King's Quest 15th Anniversary Collector's Edition (1994), followed by the King's Quest Collection (1995), the King's Quest Collection Series (1996) and Roberta Williams Anthology (1997).
+Both versions of King's Quest I have been released in assorted collections beginning with the King's Quest 15th Anniversary Collector's Edition (1994), followed by the King's Quest Collection (1995), the King's Quest Collection Series (1997) and Roberta Williams Anthology (1997).
 The 2006 collection lacked the original AGI version of King's Quest, and contained only the SCI remake.
 This version was released on Steam in 2009.
 The original AGI version appears in the KQ1+2+3 collection released on GOG, but the SCI remake is not included.

 Fan remake

-In 2001, the group AGD Interactive (then known as Tierra Entertainment) released an unofficial remake based on Sierra's 1990 version, updating the graphics to use VGA colors, dropping the parser in favor of an interface that mimics that of King's Quest V, and full speech - including the voice of the original voice actor for King Graham in Sierra's official CD-ROM full-speech versions of King's Quest V and VI, Josh Mandel.
+In 2001, the group AGD Interactive (then known as Tierra Entertainment) released an unofficial remake based on Sierra's 1990 version, updating the graphics to use VGA colors, dropping the parser in favor of an interface that mimics that of King's Quest V, and full speech including the voice of the original voice actor for King Graham in Sierra's official CD-ROM full-speech versions of King's Quest V and VI, Josh Mandel.
 This was later updated with original hand-drawn artwork.

 Reception

+Reviews at launch were overwhelmingly positive.
+Compute! and other magazines lavished praise on the game's visuals and scope.

-The Master System version was given an average score of 6 out of 10 by reviewers in Electronic Gaming Monthly who highlighted its difficulty and its lack of appeal to Sega fans.
+"Roberta Williams is to be applauded for making such a giant leap forward while still retaining the charming, challenging techniques that characterize her other adventures," said Family Computing.
+The Master System version was given an average score of 6 out of 10 by reviewers in Electronic Gaming Monthly, who highlighted its difficulty and its lack of appeal to Sega fans.

-The 1990 enhanced version was described by critics and fans alike at the time as "destroying a classic", and was compared to the controversial practice of colorizing classic black and white movies.
-The remake was a critical failure and prevented the release of further remakes in the series.
+French magazine Jeux & Stratégie rated the 1984 Apple II and PC Jr versions 3 out of 5, noting that the high system memory requirements would hinder many players.

-In 2020, The Strong National Museum of Play inducted King’s Quest to its World Video Game Hall of Fame.
+In 2020, The Strong National Museum of Play inducted King's Quest to its World Video Game Hall of Fame.